thomasnordahl-dk/tester/docs/testing-philosophy.md

 Testing Philosophy
 ==================

-## Limited assertion methods
+## Assertions are simple
+In PHP asserting the validity of a class or function can be boiled down to two cases:

+1. Confirming that the return values are as expected
+2. Expecting the class/function to throw Exceptions invoked incorrectly.

+## What, not how
-The philosophy of the assertions provided is that assertions can only assert on the state of classes from the public variables and methods.
-No assertions should be made that evaluates the internal state of a class.
+The philosophy of the assertions defined is that a test should confirm what a class does, not how it does it.
+This means that tests should not test the internal state of a class.

-This promotes a testing style that focuses on testing *what* a class does, rather than *how* the class does what it does.
+This promotes a testing style that focuses on the confirming the external requirements of the test subject, rather than the internal state.
+This allows us up to refactor the subjects more freely.
+We don't want to refactor the tests everytime we refactor the internal structure of a class.
-What a class does is the only behaviour that should matter if the tests are to help keep refactoring possible, without breaking the expected behaviour of the class.

-So focus on whether the `getCount` method returns the right count, not on whether the internal `$counter` attribute has been updated.

-However the library also tries to be extendable, so tests can be shaped to the needs of the specific test cases.
-See the section about extending assertion methods below for more on how to add custom assertions.
+If you don't agree and still want to make assertions on the internal state of a class, check out how to create [Custom Assertion Methods](custom-assertion-methods.md)